-Optimize your risk adjustment scores to promote more accurate payment and reimbursement through flagging previously documented HCC diagnoses that need to be readdressed, as well as identifying suspected HCC-supported conditions.
+Help optimize risk adjustment scores to promote more accurate payment and reimbursement through flagging previously documented HCC diagnoses that need to be readdressed, as well as suspected HCC-supported conditions.

-The CMS risk adjustment model measure the disease burden of more than 70 HCCs that correlate to diagnosis codes.
+The CMS risk-adjustment model measures the disease burden of more than 70 HCCs that correlate to ICD-10 diagnosis codes.

 To identify members of programs requiring HCC documentation — including Medicare Advantage beneficiaries — intelligence scans for previously documented diagnoses that have not been documented for the current year.

-To identify conditions that have not been discreetly documented, clinically-based models leverage aggregated, normalized data, such as lab results, medications and procedures through the big data platform, HealtheIntentSM.
+To identify conditions that have not been discreetly documented, clinically-based models leverage aggregated, normalized data, such as lab results, medications and procedures through the Cerner data and insights platform, HealtheIntent®.

-Once suspected conditions are flagged, reporting enables users to react to supporting and competing facts, facilitating decision-making around the condition that maps to an HCC code.
+Once suspected conditions are flagged, reporting enables users to react to supporting and competing facts, and facilitate decision-making around the condition that maps to an HCC code.

 Once identified, intelligence stratifies members with undocumented HCCs with no scheduled appointments and assists in setting up a visit.